A Smart Plug Kit

 I Cut The Plug Open And Exposed The Actual Sockets

-My goal here was to show exactly why this standard results in SO MANY fires.
+My goal here was to show exactly why or how this standard can result in SO MANY fires.
 In this picture we can see the contact area between pin and socket.
 NOT MUCH....
 The green headed screw is the GROUND terminal but they all have about the same contact surface area.

 The Locking Dimple